hubertrybka/pum-24/README.md

 * Lab 3 - Introduction to `pandas` and `seaborn`.
 Binary classification.
 * Lab 4 - Data preprocessing and feature engineering.
 Building a regression model.
 Coding a simple app in Streamlit.
 * Lab 5 - Introduction to neural networks with PyTorch.
-* Lab 6 - Visualizing the training process of neural networks.
+* Lab 6 - Visualizing the training process of neural networks and hyperparameter tuning.
 * Lab 7 - Generative models.
 Variational Autoencoder.

 ## Course info